Who's the Sharp Objects killer? The top theories, broken down

 John Keene

-All fingers seem to point at Natalie Keene's brother right now.
-He's just been identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm.
-And he just had quite the creepy exchange of words with Amma.
+He was identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm.
+And now he's been hauled in by the police.
+Plus, he had quite the creepy exchange of words with Amma in Episode 6.

 You could say a suspect who's brought to light two episodes before the show's finale never ends up being the real killer.
 Plus, I, for one, believe John really loved his sister and don't see him getting rid of her.
 On the other hand, Ann Nash did have a beef of some sort with Natalie.
 And John looks like the overprotective older brother.